COSC3020/tsp-held-karp-noahvogt1/README.md

 # Traveling Salesperson Problem -- Held-Karp Algorithm

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I wrote everything myself except for the lambda function inside my call to rec_hk.
+I needed to send a copy of the matrix through instead of sending it through by reference.
+I looked up online how to make a deep copy of a matrix in js and that is the expression it gave me.

 This exercise is about the Traveling Salesperson Problem I mentioned in the lecture on NP-hard problems -- given a set of cities, determine the length of the shortest tour that visits all of them.
 We can get from any city to any other